 GET YOUR VDL PATCHES FOR LOGIC PRO X

 As a free bonus, we’ve created Logic Pro X patches for every instrument in VDL 2.5.5!
-You can download them here.
+You can download them at the links below.

 TRACK STACKS